johngallagher/patterns/_patterns/use-real-world-data.md

+---
+categories: RSpec
-# Use descriptive real world data
+name: Use descriptive real world data
+---

 Let's try to use real world descriptive data or something that is more intuitive for sample data in our specs.
 It helps in improving clarity and expectation of the spec.